Binet Homes is one of Sydney's longest-standing custom home builders. With more than 58 years of experience, we have a vibrant and rich history.

 Design elements such as steeply pitched rooves, timber finials to gables, hooded windows and small-pane windows made this development the neo-colonial jewel of the Hills District.

 Beecroft had been an area of great success for Binet Homes.
 Home to their first ‘display home’ in Hull Rd, followed by numerous contracts on at least ten separate streets.
 When a parcel of land became available off Blackwood Close, Peter and John grasped it with both hands.
-The two hectare parcel of land did present some challenges due to the slope, access and even water-courses present throughout.
+The two-hectare parcel of land did present some challenges due to the slope, access and even water-courses present throughout.

-In keeping with the Federation design aesthetic for which Beecroft was well-known, the Blackwood Glen dwellings would express that architectural narrative.
+In keeping with the Federation design aesthetic for which Beecroft was well-known, the Blackwood Glen homes would express that architectural narrative.
 The stand-out home of the development ‘Oak Manor’ rose through three towering levels; its presence with detailed turrets from across the valley had a dream-like quality.

 In 1994, Peter and John had stumbled upon a rare opportunity to redevelop the site of the Drummoyne Sports Club.
-In a joint-venture between Binet Homes and the Sports Club itself, the Clubhouse would be restored and preserved, and 18 cleverly designed free-standing and partly-attached townhouses would be constructed.
+In a joint venture between Binet Homes and the Sports Club itself, the Clubhouse would be restored and preserved, and 18 cleverly designed free-standing and partly-attached townhouses would be constructed.
 The development was marketed as ‘Riverside Mews’ and although there was some resistance from the councillor, the Council were persuaded of the merits and the legacy of the development.

 By now, a bona fide market leader in the Sydney custom home building sector with multiple awards to confirm its position, Binet Homes was now a major building industry employer, formidable real-estate developer and trend-setting design innovator.
 The 2000’s saw more substantial developments at Oliver Way, Cherrybrook and a contract to build luxury residences at Pulpit Point – a development by real estate mogul Sid Londish.

 At the age of 60, instead of thinking about retirement, Peter was thinking about his newest subdivision – a whole street development in the burgeoning suburb of Castle Hill.
 The first home in Kingscott Place set enviable standards and was eventually sold to three-time Binet Clients.
-20 years later with only one home left under construction, the Estate encompasses 23 trophy homes of unique character and quality.
+20 years later with only one custom home left under construction, the Estate encompasses 23 trophy homes of unique character and quality.

 Work is continuing in the Kingscott Estate, and a new development has commenced in Pitt Town.
 The ‘Alcorn Mews Estate’ provides luxury rural living in a convenient locale on the Hawkesbury.
-Featuring sprawling luxury homes on half-acre allotments, it was also the scene of Channel 7’s television documentary titled ‘Before and After’.
+Featuring sprawling luxury custom homes on half-acre allotments, it was also the scene of Channel 7’s television documentary titled ‘Before and After’.
 The documentary featured Peter, some of his staff and dozens of high-end homes for individual clients.

 There are also anniversaries to celebrate.
 2015 marked the 50th year of Binet Homes’ foundation which is not a milestone reached by many companies, let alone builders.
 The Golden Jubilee Function held at the Epping Club saw many of Binet Homes’ previous employees, consultants, subcontractors, as well as current associations and clients that have built at least three homes with the company.

 The journey of Binet Homes is ever-evolving, although the core elements of unparalleled service, uncompromising quality and quality craftsmanship still remain.
-Despite building homes for Australian cricket captain Mark Taylor, rugby league legend Brad Fittler, tennis great Wally Masur and Australian Socceroos coach Graham Arnold, Peter Binet stresses the level or attention and detail is the same for all our clients.
+Despite building custom homes for Australian cricket captain Mark Taylor, rugby league legend Brad Fittler, tennis great Wally Masur and Australian Socceroos coach Graham Arnold, Peter Binet stresses the level or attention and detail is the same for all our clients.

 Originally planned for 2020 – Peter’s 80th birthday, a coffee-table book (Building Homes the Peter Binet Way) was published.
 The amazing story written by Roger Coombs encompasses Peter Binet’s sixty-year quest for perfection (tragically, his brother John had lost his battle with illness in 2013).
 But the story is unfinished, and every day a new chapter in the continuing Binet Homes story is being written.